IsteNITC-Website-2023/istetechquilla/content/posts/how-did-nitc-help-in-the-change.md

 +++
 author = ""
 cover = "/images/365-days-of-pandemic-jashwanth.png"
-date = 2021-03-27T19:30:00Z
+date = 2021-03-27T07:30:00Z
-description = "Read all about NITC’s contributions to help fight the Covid-19 pandemic and the people who spearheaded these projects.\n" designer = "" draft = true tags = [] title = "How did NITC help in the change?"
+description = "Read all about NITC’s contributions to help fight the Covid-19 pandemic and the people who spearheaded these projects." designer = "M Jashwanth" draft = true tags = ["365DaysOfPandemic"] title = "How did NITC help in the change?"

 +++